 What is Optimizely Web Experimentation?

-Optimizely Web Experimentation is an experimentation platform that allows you to experiment on any channel or device with an internet connection.
-Optimizely Web products include Optimizely Web Experimentation and Optimizely Web Personalization
+Optimizely Web Experimentation is an experimentation platform that lets you experiment on a channel or device with an internet connection.
+Products include Optimizely Web Experimentation and Optimizely Web Personalization.

-Optimizely Web compatible with single-page apps (SPAs) and responsive websites?
+Is Optimizely Web Experimentation compatible with single-page apps (SPAs) and responsive websites?

 Yes, Optimizely Web Experimentation offers enhanced support for SPAs and responsive websites.

 jQuery is not required for Optimizely Web Experimentation.
-After you have transitioned, you can remove jQuery for a smaller, faster snippet.
-You can keep jQuery in the snippet ;if you use it in custom code (like project JS or experiment JS) and do not have your own version you can reference.
+After you transition, you can remove jQuery for a smaller, faster snippet.
+You can keep jQuery in the snippet if you use it in custom code (like project JS or experiment JS) and do not have your own version you can reference.

 What is the difference between campaigns, experiments, experiences, and variations?

-Campaigns, experiments, experiences, and variations are all terms related to Optimizely Web Experimentation testing, with important distinctions.
-Read more about the differences between campaigns, experiments, experiences, and variations.
+Campaigns, experiments, experiences, and variations are terms related to Optimizely testing.
+In general, campaigns have experiences and experiments have variations.